SelmaLeathem/C-Bash-Shell-Emulator/README.md

 #  C Bash Shell Emulator

-Developed a shell called *smallsh* in C that works like a bash shell where command line arguments are prompted for and commands are run.
+Developed a shell in C that emulates a bash shell where command line arguments are prompted for and commands are run.
 Features include:

 *  Redirection <, > is supported
 *  Supports foreground and background processes